-Yet there is no big shindig prescribed for the first day of the year in the Bible – rather God asks that the beginning of each month, each new moon, is celebrated.
+Instead of celebrating once a year, God asks that the beginning of every month, each new moon, is celebrated – that’s twelve new beginnings instead of one!
 This is called “Rosh Chodesh”, or “head of the month”.
 It’s interesting that the word for month, “chodesh”, is from the root word for new: “chadash”.
-Our God is a God of multiple new beginnings, new seasons, and fresh starts.

 The Biblical Mandate

 “On the day of your gladness also, and at your appointed feasts and at the beginnings of your months, you shall blow the trumpets over your burnt offerings and over the sacrifices of your peace offerings.
 They shall be a reminder of you before your God: I am the Lord your God.”

 Numbers 28:11-15 goes further, requiring many sacrifices: “

 At the beginnings of your months, you shall offer a burnt offering to the Lord”… The trumpets were sounded, many different kinds of offerings were sacrificed, and it was a holiday for Israel – a day off regular work.

 Throughout the Bible these New Moon festivals were often forgotten and fell by the wayside, at other times they were joyously reinstated, and other times they were performed in a dry and empty way that grieved God.
 But it is interesting that God wanted his people to note the opening of each month, isn’t it?
 The moon was at its very thinnest, all fresh and new, starting a new cycle, and a new month.

 The Jewish calendar is different to the Gregorian calendar in that it is regulated more by the moon rather than the sun (although there are slight alterations to keep it in line with the seasons), and the days go from sundown to sundown, instead of midnight to midnight.
 This is because in Genesis we read, “and it was evening and there was morning, the first day” – starting with the evening.